Conductive homogeneity of compact metric spaces and construction of p-energy: Subsystems of (hyper)cubic tiling

 (b) $\Rightarrow$ (d):\,\, Since $\cup_{s \in S} f_s(K^{(m)}) = K^{(m + 1)}$,

 (d) $\Rightarrow$ (a):\,\, Since $\cap_{m \ge 0} K^{(m)} = K$,

 \enddemo

-The next theorem tells that a locally symmetric subsystem of square tiling is almost an inverse of a folding map. \thm Let $\L = (K, S, \{f_s\}_{s \in S})$ be a subsystem of square tiling. \\ {\rm (1)}\,\, If $\L$ is strongly connected and locally symmetric, then there exists a folding map satisfying
+The next theorem tells that a locally symmetric subsystem of cubic tiling is almost an inverse of a folding map. \thm Let $\L = (K, S, \{f_s\}_{s \in S})$ be a subsystem of cubic tiling. \\ {\rm (1)}\,\, If $\L$ is strongly connected and locally symmetric, then there exists a folding map satisfying

 for any $n \ge 1, m \ge 0$ and $w \in T_n$.
 In particular,

 for any $n \ge 1$, $m \ge 0$ and